pmean/build-website/text/06/TensionScienceEthics.md

 > possibly endure some greater level of pain in order to achieve certain
 > scientific goals?
 >
-> If the amount of pain is minor, I would argue that an IRB\'s effort to
+> If the amount of pain is minor, I would argue that an IRB's effort to
 > protect the research subjects veer towards paternalism.
 Just make sure
 > that the research subjects know what they are in for.
 >
 > If there is the potential for substantial pain, then things become
 > more complicated.
 There is no consensus in the scientific community
 > about placebos, so you can find support for pretty much any position
-> from \"placebos are never acceptable when an active control is
+> from "placebos are never acceptable when an active control is
-> available\" to \"placebo surgery is an acceptable research option.\"
+> available" to "placebo surgery is an acceptable research option."
 >
 > A good starting point for this debate is the<U+FFFD> International Conference
 > on Harmonization (ICH) report E-10 which discusses the use of placebos
 > and various alternative designs in great detail.
 The big advantage of
 > knowing ICH E-10 inside and out is that it is an authoritative summary
 > of the most permissive perspective on placebos.
 So if ICH E-10
-> doesn\'t support the use of placebos, nothing will.
+> doesn't support the use of placebos, nothing will.
 >
 > It is also important to recognize that there is some tension here
 > between the use of a placebo (or scientific validity in a broader